Skip to main content Skip to search Skip to search

 A heart-rending true story about racism and reconciliation

-Valley of the Birdtail chronicles how two communities became separate and unequal—and what this means for the rest of us.
-In Rossburn, which was once settled by Ukrainian immigrants fleeing poverty and persecution, family income is near the national average and more than a third of adults have graduated from university.
+Valley of the Birdtail is about how two communities became separate and unequal—and what it means for the rest of us.
+In Rossburn, once settled by Ukrainian immigrants who fled poverty and persecution, family income is near the national average and more than a third of adults have graduated from university.
 In Waywayseecappo, the average family lives below the national poverty line and less than a third of adults have graduated from high school, with many haunted by their time in residential schools.

-This book follows multiple generations of two families, one white and one Indigenous, weaving their lives into the larger story of Canada.
+This book follows multiple generations of two families, one white and one Indigenous, and weaves their lives into the larger story of Canada.
 It is a story of villains and heroes, irony and idealism, racism and reconciliation.
-Valley of the Birdtail has the ambition to change the way we think about our past and light a path to a better future.
+Valley of the Birdtail has the ambition to change the way we think about our past and show a path to a better future.

 About the authors